shrimayee24/Leetcode-Top-Interview-150/README.md

 ✅ I've included detailed comments in each solution to explain the thought process, logic and algorithm used.

-✅ This should help in understanding the approach and making the search for solutions quick and easy!
+✅ This should help in understanding the approach and implementing solutions more quick and easy!

 ## ⌨️ **Tech Stack:**

 🌟 Language: Java

-🌟 Concepts Covered: Data Structures, Algorithms, Programmic Logic
+🌟 Concepts Covered: Data Structures, Algorithms, Programming Logic

 ## 🔍 **How to Search for Solutions:**

-📌 You can search by problem number or keywords to quickly find the solution you're looking for.
+📌 You can search by problem number to find the solution you're looking for.

 📌 Each file is named accordingly.